Use the docs to get live.

 Claude Code guide

-Current MCP and hook setup for Claude Code, including workspace MCP and response-persistence hooks.
+MCP and hook setup for Claude Code, including workspace MCP and response-persistence hooks.

 Codex guide